chinchalupa/resume/README.md

 # Resume
-`Resume` is the repository for the JSON object which represents my resume.
+`Resume` is the repository for the JSON object which is my resume.

 ## Continuous Integration
 - TBD